ERGO-Code/HiGHS/README.md

 This installs the executable `bin/highs`.

-As an alternative it is also possible to let cmake create the build folder and thus build everything from the HiGHS directory and this as follows
+As an alternative it is also possible to let cmake create the build folder and thus build everything from the HiGHS directory, as follows

     cmake -S . -B build
     cmake --build build

-When build under Windows, some extra options are possible.
-A first one is building a 32 bit version or a 64 bit version.
-64 bit is default these days.
-So above commands will build 64 bit.
-To build 32 bit the following commands can be used

-    cmake -A Win32 -S . -DFAST_BUILD=OFF -B buildWin32
-    cmake --build buildWin32

-By default, cmake builds the debug version of the binaries.
-These are put in a directory Debug To build a release version, add the option --config Release

-    cmake -S . -DFAST_BUILD=OFF -B build
-    cmake --build build --config Release

-It is also possible to specify a specific Visual studio version to build with

-    cmake -G "Visual Studio 17 2022" -S . -DFAST_BUILD=OFF -B build
-    cmake --build build

-Another thing specific for windows is the calling convention which is specifically important for the HiGHS dynamic library (dll)
-The default calling convention in windows is cdecl calling convention however dlls are most often compiled with stdcall calling convention
-And most applications that expect stdcall calling convention can't access dlls with cdecl calling convention and vice versa.
-To change the default calling convention from cdecl to stdcall the following option can be added

-    cmake -DSTDCALL=ON -S . -DFAST_BUILD=OFF -B build
-    cmake --build build

-An extra note.
-Under windows the build dll is called highs.dll however the exe expects libhighs.dll so a manual copy of highs.dll to libhighs.dll is needed.
-Of course all above options can be combined with each other.

 To test whether the compilation was successful, run